danthegoodman1/raftd/README.md

 Add a new replica to a Raft shard.
 This should be called on the leader node.
 The shard must already exist on both the initial nodes, and on the node to be recruited.

+You may call this before or after the new node starts, but generally best to call as close as possible to boot (e.g. shortly after)

 **Request body:**
 ```json
 {